 8. There is no substitute for human blood

 Despite the progress of the modern world that has paved the way for medical marvels like artificial hearts and other synthetic organs, nothing has come close to replacing human blood.
-If that doesn’t tell you how crucial human blood is, we’re not sure what will!
+We’re unsure what will if that doesn’t tell you how crucial human blood is!

 Donating blood is an act of solidarity.
 So, let’s join the effort and help save as many lives as possible.